 - Scienza nuova seconda (1730/1744), The New Science of Giambattista Vico, revised translation of the third edition by Thomas Goddard Bergin and Max Harold Fisch, Ithaca: Cornell University Press, 1948; Cornell Paperbacks, 1976.

 - De mente heroica (1732), On The Heroic Mind: An Oration, translated by Elizabeth Sewell and Anthony C. Sirignano, in Vico and Contemporary Thought, ed.
 Giorgo Tagliacozza, Michael Monney, and Donald Phillip Verene, Atlantic Highlands, New Jersey: Humanities Press, 1979.

 - Berlin, Sir Isaiah, 1976, Vico and Herder: Two Studies in the History of Ideas, London: The Hogarth Press.

-- –––, 2000, Three Critics of the Enlightenment: Vico, Hammann, Herder, Princeton, New Jersey: Princeton University Press.
+- –––, 2000, Three Critics of the Enlightenment: Vico, Hammann, Herder, Princeton: Princeton University Press.

 - Black, David, 1997, Vico and Moral Perception, New York: Peter Lang.

 - Brennan, Timothy, 2014, Borrowed Light: Vico, Hegel, and the Colonies, Stanford: Stanford University Press.